layrjs/layr/README.md

 ## Introduction

 Building a full web app is painful.
 We have to worry about the frontend, the backend, the database, and all these layers have to be connected.
-Additional layers are required to connect the frontend and the backend.
+Additional layers are usually required to connect the frontend and the backend.
 So we put a REST or GraphQL API in the middle, and since we have to implement it in both the frontend and the backend, it adds two additional layers.

 Eventually, our well-architected application is composed of six layers: user interface, frontend model, API client, API server, backend model, and database.
 So every time we want to implement a new feature, we have to make changes in six different places.
 Conceptually, it is not complicated, but it is cumbersome.